rachel0611/Author_Identification/README.md

 This project detects the author of text with unknown authorship by comparing the unknown text with the dataset of authors and extracts from their novels.

-Technologies used: Python, Jupyter Notebook, Pandas, Numpy, Seaborn, Matplotlib
+Technologies used: Python, Pandas, Numpy, Seaborn, Matplotlib

 Machine Learning algorithms: Naive Bayes Classifier, Logistic Regression